guntter78/Project-Vitens2023-2024/README.md

 }
 ```

-In the second Wi-fi dongle, there is an access point enabled so you can connect to the Wi-fi.
-The credentials are:
+The second Wi-Fi dongle has an access point enabled, allowing you to connect to the Wi-Fi.
+The credentials for this access point are:
 ```
 ssid = vitens-wifi-1
 wpa_passphrase = vitensproject
 ```

-When there needs to be a change in the credentials of the access point it is in the /etc/hostapd/hostapd.conf file.
+When a change in the access point credentials is necessary, it should be made in the /etc/hostapd/hostapd.conf file.
 ```
 interface=wlan1
 driver=nl80211